-SYLLABUS: This module enables the student to understand a wide range of environmental issues, both locally and globally, and the significance of these issues in practising sustainable horticulture with emphasis on natural resource management and conservation.
+SYLLABUS: This module enables the student to understand a wide range of environmental is sues, both locally and globally, and the significance of these issues in practising sustainable horticulture with emphasis on natural resource management and conservation.
 The student will develop an appreciation for environmental and conservation issues, the impacts of their actions and thus the contribution of their actions to complex local and global environmental concerns, while developing an ethos of making environmental issues a fundamental consideration in everything that they do, in the workplace and in their lives in general to achieve sustainability.
 In addition, the student will gain knowledge of the complexities of environmental issues and their relationships to development, poverty, community issues and horticulture.
 Focus is on the policies, programmes, tools and methods employed to manage environmental problems.
+The module content includes:

-- Environmental conservation (The value of nature conservation; Conservation in South Africa; Biomes of South Africa; Importance of biological resources and biodiversity; Factors that threaten biological resources and biodiversity; Ecotourism and the promotion of conservation; The role of business in conserving biodiversity; Red data species) - Managing our natural resources (Conservation versus development; Sustainable development; Challenges to sustainable development; Resource management in South Africa; Land-use management) - Ecological disturbance: Restoration and rehabilitation (Ecological disturbance/degradation; Restoration and rehabilitation; Establishment and management of self-sustaining vegetation) - Evaluating Environmental and Development projects (Environmental Impact assessment; Social impact assessment; Integrated environmental assessment; Environmental Management plans; Auditing; Local and international laws of relevance) - Sustainable Horticulture (Best environmental practices as it relates to horticulture; Environmental Management Systems)
+- Environmental conservation (The value of nature conservation; Conservation in South Africa; Biomes of South Africa; Importance of biological resources and biodiversity; Factors that threaten biological resources and biodiversity; Ecotourism and the promotion of conservation; The role of business in conserving biodiversity; Red - Managing our natural resources (Conservation versus development; Sustainable development; Challenges to sustainable development; Resource management in South Africa; Land-use management) - Ecological disturbance: Restoration and rehabilitation (Ecological disturbance/degradation; Restoration and rehabilitation; Establishment and management of self-sustaining vegetation) - Evaluating Environmental and Development projects (Environmental Impact assessment; Social impact assessment; Integrated environmental assessment; Environmental Management plans; Auditing; Local and international laws of relevance) - Sustainable Horticulture (Best environmental practices as it relates to horticulture; Environmental Management Systems)

-12.2 NATIONAL DIPLOMA IN HORTICULTURE NDHRT2
+11.2 NATIONAL DIPLOMA IN HORTICULTURE NDHRT2

-HORTICULTURE I (HORT102)

-CONTACT TIME: Theory (4);
+HORTICULTURE I (HORT102) CONTACT TIME: Theory (4);

-Practical (2)

-SYLLABUS: The green industry structure, asexual and sexual plant propagation, Environmental factors, use of equipment and facilities, Growing-on techniques, Mist propagation, Micro propagation
+SYLLABUS: The green industry s t r u c t u r e, asexual and sexual plant propagation, Environmental factors, use of equipment and facilities, Growing-on techniques, Mist propagation, Micro propagation